 Pipitone says her grandfather was just as passionate about the veterinary profession.
 Herrick spent 35 years as a professor of veterinary clinical science and an extension veterinarian at Iowa State.

-He also served as the president of the American Veterinary Medical Association (AVMA) from 1969-70, served as a vice president of the Pan American Veterinary Congress, chaired of Infectious Diseases of Cattle Committee of the U.S. Animal Health Association and chaired the meeting that resulted in the formation of the American Association of Swine Veterinarians.
+He was the president of the American Veterinary Medical Association (AVMA) from 1969-70, served as a vice president of the Pan American Veterinary Congress, chaired of Infectious Diseases of Cattle Committee of the U.S. Animal Health Association, and chaired the meeting that resulted in the formation of the American Association of Swine Veterinarians.

 “My grandfather was so passionate,” Pipitone said.
 “He could sit for hours talking about bovine respiratory diseases.